Setting Up Link Aggregations

 Every kind of network interface has common settings:

-Disabling Hardware Offloading is discouraged as it can reduce network performance.
-However, disabling this option might be needed when the interface is managing jails, plugins, or virtual machines.
+Disabling this option is sometimes necessary.
+For example, when the interface is managing jails, plugins, or virtual machines.

-If additional tuning is needed, you can enter additional ifconfig settings in the Options.
+You can enter more tuning ifconfig settings in the Options.

 Additional aliases for the interface can also be defined:

-Either IPv4 or IPv6 addresses and subnets from 1-32 can be defined.
+It is possible to define either IPv4 or IPv6 addresses and subnets from 1-32.
 Clicking Add provides another field for defining an IP address.